-The Board of Park Commissioners recognizes the need for an outdoor light sign policy at Skokie Park District facilities (Oakton Community Center, Weber Leisure Center and Park Services Center) featuring lighted message boards.
-These displays will be used to publicize District programs.
+The Board of Park Commissioners recognizes the need for a lighted sign policy at the Skokie Park District facilities (Oakton Community Center, Weber Leisure Center and Park Services) featuring lighted display signs.
+These displays will contain publicity for programs and special events of the District.

-- 1. The Weber and Oakton lighted signs will be used for Districtwide special events, such as Festival of Cultures, 4th of July, Backlot Bash, Scream Scene; program messages; public service announcements; etc. - 2.
-The Park Services sign next to the Edens Expressway will be used for major events and facility promotions that have a more regional appeal (outside of Skokie). - 3.
-All internal District message requests will be submitted to the Marketing Department, who will approve, prioritize and schedule them as needed.

-- 4. Message requests from outside groups must first be submitted to the District's Executive Director, who will approve or decline them at his discretion These agencies include: - a.
-Local government including the Village of Skokie, the Skokie Public Library and Skokie school districts; and - b.
-Local service groups including the Skokie Chamber of Commerce, and Skokie Rotary and Kiwanis clubs.
+- 1. All requests will be submitted to the Marketing Department.
+Requests will be prioritized and scheduled as needed. - 2.
+The lighted signs will be used for District wide events (Festival of Cultures, 4th of July, Backlot Bash, Scream Scene, etc.), program messages, public service announcements etc., and coordinated by the Marketing Department. - 3.
+Outside groups requesting use must be approved by the Executive Director.
+Appropriateness will be determined using a variety of criteria. - a.
+Local government including Village of Skokie, Skokie Public Library and school districts; and - b.
+Local service groups, Chamber of Commerce, Rotary, and Kiwanis.